MacRdy/kodgen/README.md

 ## Hooks

-Hook is a function within Kodgen library (or generator) that can be overridden.
+The Hook is a function within the Kodgen library (or generator) that can be overridden.
 A custom implementation of these functions can be provided in the file specified by the `hooksFile` option.

 ```typescript